 From those initial conversations grew a clothing bank and a place for midwives and health visitors to request baby equipment and essential toiletries for their clients.
 The work has grown steadily and now Baby Basics give away hundreds of items each year to women in many different and difficult circumstances.
 Every item given away through Baby Basics is donated by someone in the local community and sorted by our team of volunteers.
 We aim to value each and every mother and child by packaging every gift with a high level of care and love.
 If you have items you may be able to donate to the work please visit the Giving Supplies page.

-Baby Basics is now a well-known and well used service across Sheffield for midwives and health visitors to request baby equipment and essential toiletries for their clients.
-We are so proud and excited about the simplicity and effectiveness of the idea that we are encouraging other groups to start Baby Basics projects in other towns and cities around the UK.
-There is a growing network of churches and community groups around the country running a Baby Basics project for their local communities, please see our ‘other locations’ page for more information on what is happening locally to you.
+Baby Basics is now a well-known and well used service across the Sheffield for midwives and health visitors to request baby equipment and essential toiletries for their clients.
+We are so proud and excited about the simplicity and effectiveness of the idea that we are always encouraging groups to start Baby Basics projects in other towns and cities around the UK.
+There is an ever growing network of churches and community groups around the country running a Baby Basics project for their local community, please see our ‘other locations’ page for more information on what is happening locally to you.